czlee/debatekeeper-formats/.github/CONTRIBUTING.md

 First, write your XML file [according to these specifications](https://github.com/czlee/debatekeeper/wiki/Writing-your-own-custom-debate-format-file), and test it by importing it into your phone and running it through a few debates.

-1. **Fork** this repository (click the button in the top-right of this page).
+1. **Go to** the "[v1/formats](https://github.com/czlee/debatekeeper-formats/tree/main/v1/formats)" directory.
-2. In your fork, **add** your file to the "[v1/formats](https://github.com/czlee/debatekeeper-formats/tree/main/v1/formats)" directory.
+2. Click the **Add file** button in the top right of that page (not this one).
+Either upload your file, or create one then copy-paste your file's contents.
+Please double-check that you're in the **v1/formats** directory.
-3. Submit a **pull request** from your fork to this repository.
+3. Propose the file, and then submit your **pull request**.

-> A "fork" is a copy of a repository that you manage.
+> This will automatically create a "fork", a copy of this repository under your control.
 A "pull request" is a proposed change.

 It's helpful if you can provide a bit of information about where the league, circuit or tournaments where your format is used.
+The pull request template will ask you to add this information, and will remind you that you're agreeing to license your contribution under the MIT License.

 ### What happens when you submit